Dusseldorf: A Model for O’Hare and the Midwest

 For inspiration, let’s turn to Dusseldorf.

-Like O’Hare, Germany’s third largest airport boasts two train stations.
+Like O’Hare should, Germany’s third largest airport boasts two train stations.
 A local train station next to the terminals offers service to downtown, comparable to the CTA Blue Line.
 Similarly, Dusseldorf also has a train station capable of handling many types of service, connected to the terminals and a parking garage with a people-mover.

 Dusseldorf’s second station is a busy transportation hub – and a model for O’Hare’s transfer station.